 Similar to the warm up; light movement to help bring your heart rate (HR) back to its resting level.

 Stretching

-- Decreases muscle soreness and increases flexibility. - Done after every workout session. - Hold stretch up to 30 seconds (as tolerated) without moving, and be sure to keep breathing - no breath holding.
+- Increases range of motion and balance. - Decreases muscle soreness and increases flexibility. - Done after every workout session. - Hold stretch up to 30 seconds (as tolerated) without moving, and be sure to keep breathing.

 PRECAUTIONS